Remote work is on the rise and so is the remote productivity.

 Ask your remote employees for regular updates and hold check-ins with your team regarding projects either daily or weekly.
 At the end of each day, every team member should share a list of things they’ve completed in one day.

-WAR meetings (Weekly Action Review) with your direct reports should be conducted virtually making use of the remote tools.
+You can conduct your direct reports virtually with WAR meetings (Weekly Action Review) making use of the remote tools.

 An employee’s guide to stay productive